 About the justice system

-The Department of Justice is responsible for the administration of the courts, which it runs through the Northern Ireland Courts and Tribunals Service.
-The Department also has responsibility for policy and legislation about criminal law, legal aid policy, the police, prisons and probation.
+The Department of Justice (DoJ) is responsible for the administration of the courts through the Northern Ireland Courts and Tribunals Service.
+DoJ is also responsible for policy and legislation about criminal law, legal aid policy, the police, prisons and probation.

 Criminal and civil justice